 There are heaps of tracks all around Cradle Mountain – Lake St. Clair National Park.
-They vary in difficulty and length, ensuring that there is something for everyone and with so much to see – waterfalls, lakes, fairy-tale forests, buttongrass plains, mountain ranges and an abundance of wildlife, I would definitely recommend spending a good chunk of time here.
+They vary in difficulty and length, ensuring that there is something for everyone.
+With so much to see – waterfalls, lakes, fairytale forests, button grass plains, mountain ranges and an abundance of wildlife, I would definitely recommend spending a good chunk of time here.

-We spent a week exploring the place.
-This was partially due to the terrible weather, which allowed us just one glimpse of the mountain (and not a chance in hell to actually reach the summit).
-For the rest of the time, its craggy peaks were hidden behind thick cloud and we had to endure hiking in torrential rain.
-This was all part of the fun though.
-In no particular order, here are my favourite walks:
+I spent a week exploring the place.
+This was partially due to the terrible weather, which allowed me just one glimpse of the Cradle Mountain (and not a chance in hell to actually reach the summit).
+For the rest of the time, its craggy peaks were hidden behind thick cloud.
+I had to endure hiking in torrential rain, however this was all part of the fun.

-Ronny Creek was one of my favourite spots in the National Park and I used it as a starting (and sometimes finishing) point for each walk I completed.
-The boardwalk takes you over bright green buttongrass moorland surrounded by mountains and during my short time there, I witnessed the landscape change dramatically.
-Over a week, the weather fluctuated between bright, sunny days and trickling streams, to torrential rain, hail and gale force winds, which caused raging torrents of water to flood the area.
-I even got my first glimpse of snow in a long time, high up on the mountains.
+Over the course of a week, the weather fluctuated between bright, sunny days and trickling streams, to torrential rain, hail and gale force winds, which caused raging torrents of water to flood the area.
+I even got my first glimpse of snow in a long time, high up on the surrounding mountains.

-So, it was an interesting place and I absolutely loved seeing it flooded; there was something mesmerising about watching the water rush past right under me.
-It was also a place I was guaranteed to see wombats, something I had been deprived of until now.
+It’s an interesting place and I absolutely loved seeing it flooded.
+There was something mesmerising about watching the water rush past right underneath me.
+You are almost guaranteed to see wombats around this area because they are quite used to humans.

-One particular day after a long, wet hike up to Crater Lake, myself and Yasmin decided to walk back via Ronny Creek to see if we could catch sight of any more wombats.
-As we trudged along the boardwalk in our soggy boots, I just so happened to glance down into one of the fast flowing streams.
-There, looking back up at me, was a platypus.
+One particular day after a long, wet hike up to Crater Lake, I decided to walk back via Ronny Creek to see if I could catch sight of any more wombats.
+As I trudged along the boardwalk, squelching in my soggy boots, I just so happened to glance down into one of the fast flowing streams.
+There, looking back up at me, was a platypus!

-I stopped dead in disbelief, I think I let out a few swear words too as I beckoned Yasmin over to confirm that I wasn’t hallucinating from overexposure to the cold.
-It was real.
-And for a good ten minutes, we watched it swim around, forage for food and burrow into the grass and pop up elsewhere.
-It swam right next to our feet, completely unfazed by our presence.
-I felt like the luckiest person alive in that moment and when it finally disappeared out of sight, I continued to have the stupidest grin on my face for the next two days.
+I stopped dead in disbelief.
+For a good 10 minutes, I watched it swim around, forage for food and burrow into the grass and pop up elsewhere.
+It swam right next to my feet, completely unfazed by my presence.
+I felt like the luckiest person alive in that moment and when it finally disappeared out of sight, I continued to have the stupidest grin on my face for the next two days!

 Dove Lake Circuit